71-Price Competition in a Falling Price Environment

 All three of the major players focused their sales efforts on customers who could buy a large number of pills at one time.
 The pricing the companies offered were “bundled” products, containing thirty or ninety day supplies, more than the average prescription would normally cover.

 None of the three major players matched Wal-Mart’s low price.
-These companies believe that they can charge a premium for their more convenient locations.
+These companies believe that they can charge a premium for their more Convenient locations.

 Products and prices vary among the three largest competitors.
 This is an industry where comparison shopping is still developing.
 Most customers buy locally and do not spend a great deal of time trying to fine tune the price they pay by going shopping at numerous competitors.

-All the three major competitors gained volume in this business.
+The three major competitors gained volume in this business.
 The losers, from a volume point of view, have been the independent pharmacies and the regional drug store chains.
 (See the Symptom and Implication, “As large competitors match low prices, other competitors face difficulties” on StrategyStreet.com.)
 Most of these share-losing companies did not go along with the low prices for bundled generic products.

 These pricing battles are taking place in the uninsured customer market.
 The insured customers tend to purchase through mail-order programs, such as those offered by Caremark, Medco and Express Scripts, where prices are already lower.